getstrm/pace/README.md

 ![outline](./assets/svg/pace-logo-orange-outline.svg)

 > PACE is the _Policy and Contract Engine_.
 It helps you to programatically create and apply a data policy to a processing platform (like Databricks, Snowflake or BigQuery).
-Through a data contract, you can apply filters, field transforms and access settings to create a view inside a data platform.
+Through a data contract, you can apply filters, field transforms, tag-based conditions and access settings to create a view inside a data platform.
 With Pace, you can enforce policies to data to ensure that data is only used by those allowed and in the way it was intended to be used.

-Follow the [quickstart](https://pace.getstrm.com/docs/readme/quickstart) if you want to dive right in
+Follow the [quickstart](https://pace.getstrm.com/docs/readme/quickstart) if you want to dive right in.

 ## Motivation and problem